 Not one, but two moves were required in order to get the locomotive off the property in Nevada.
 The locomotive was sitting in a position where it could not be loaded on either a flatcar or a truck.
 There was a spur track about a third of a mile away, and using snap track and a small crane, a weekend was spent moving the locomotive to that spur track.
 Once on the spur track, Frank returned to Reno and pulled the front or low-pressure engine out from under the locomotive.
 In all, I think Frank made about eight or nine trips to Reno in order the get the locomotive moved.

 The big day for the move was scheduled for the week of July 8th, 1974.
 To make things interesting, it rained on the 8th and 9th, which was the first time it had rained on those dates in Reno’s history.
-It had been Dave Burla and I who had planned the actual logistics of the move, but neither of us counted on the trucks that were going to handle the Mallet of having mechanical problems.
+The move had been planned, but the PLA team did not count on the trucks that were going to handle the move having mechanical problems.
 The primary truck broke down and did not make Reno until Wednesday (it was supposed to arrive on Monday), and it promptly broke down again.
 In sympathy, the smaller truck, which was to carry the low-pressure engine, also broke down.
 While we had a large crew on hand, the delay caused most of them to leave, and left only a handful of us to remain to carry on the loading work.
-In addition to myself, there was Dave Burla, Warren Smith, Bud Shaver, Frank Fontes, and his son, who handled the loading job.
-Today, only Warren, Dave, and I remain in the Association and can remember the wonderful time watching the rain falling in Reno.
+The remaining crew included Dave Burla, Warren Smith, Bud Shaver, Frank Fontes, and his son, who handled the loading job.

 The actual move went just as planned, with the low-pressure engine arriving on Thursday and the rest of the locomotive on Friday.
 The unloading went smoothly; fortunately, the truck did not break down again until after the locomotive was off the trailer.
 The truck ended up spending the weekend at Castro Point undergoing repairs.

-With the exception of reinstalling the low-pressure engine to the rest of the locomotive, and giving the Number 4 a new coat of paint, little was done to the locomotive until after the Standard Oil operation in 1977.
-The Standard Oil operation consisted of a special train operating over most of the Richmond Belt (with permission), using the Number 2 as power.
-From the experience gained with the operation, it was obvious that we needed additional passenger equipment, and two locomotives, both of which were more powerful than the Number 2.
-Heisler Number 5 was selected as one of the locomotives, while the Number 4 was selected to be the other.
+With the exception of reinstalling the low-pressure engine to the rest of the locomotive, and giving the #4 a new coat of paint, little was done to the locomotive until after the Standard Oil operation in 1977.
+The Standard Oil operation consisted of a special train operating over most of the Richmond Belt (with permission), using the #2 as power.
+From the experience gained with the operation, it was obvious that we needed additional passenger equipment, and two locomotives, both of which were more powerful than the #2.
+Heisler Number 5 was selected as one of the locomotives, while the #4 was selected to be the other.

-While the Number 5 was operational, the Mallet needed work, and it was started almost immediately.
-Probably the largest boiler problem concerned the superheater flues, which had been damaged while in stationary boiler service.
+While the Number 5 was operational, the #4 needed work, and it was started almost immediately.
+Probably the largest boiler problem concerned the super heater flues, which had been damaged while in stationary boiler service.
 “Bones” Andrews went to work and installed new ends to these flues, and a few weeks later, they were like new.
 In the summer of 1978, the work was complete, and she was steamed up for the first time in twenty years.
-There proved to be few problems, and the Number 4 was put into the pool of operational locomotives.
-However, a week before the scheduled Standard Oil venture, the operation was cancelled and thus the Number 4 never did handle the train for which she had been restored to operation.
-Originally the Number 4 was lettered for the Castro Point Railway, but around 1980, Lou Bradas and Jon Kirchanski repainted and lettered the locomotive to what she had been on the Clover Valley Lumber Company.
+There proved to be few problems, and the #4 was put into the pool of operational locomotives.
+However, a week before the scheduled Standard Oil venture, the operation was cancelled and thus the #4 never did handle the train for which she had been restored to operation.
+Originally the #4 was lettered for the Castro Point Railway, but around 1980, Lou Bradas and Jon Kirchanski repainted and lettered the locomotive to what she had been on the Clover Valley Lumber Company.

-On December 1, 1985, Mallet Number 4 had the honor of handling the last passenger movement on the Castro Point Railway.
-When the Number 4 arrived at Molate Beach, the passenger carrying days on the railroad were over.
+On December 1, 1985, #4 had the honor of handling the last passenger movement on the Castro Point Railway.
+When the #4 arrived at Molate Beach, the passenger carrying days on the railroad were over.